 The Co-Chairs and CYFN Education Director develop FNEC budget and update the Commissioners.

-Any changes or reallocations FNEC funds must be approved by the Co-chairs and presented to the Commissioners.
+Any changes or reallocations of FNEC funds must be approved by the Co-chairs and presented to the Commissioners.

 Contracting

 CYFN Education Director and Co-chairs define the scope of FNEC contracts and award the contracts.